Zach677/Zach677/README.md

 I'm a student,Learning to program.

-Although the technology is poor now, it will slowly improve in the future.
+Although my technology is poor now, it will slowly improve in the future.

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=CodeSutendts&theme=transparent" />